Head Over Boots: Commercial

 "Head Over Boots" first entered the Billboard Country Airplay chart at number 58 dated October 17, 2015 before its official release, and entered the Hot Country Songs chart two weeks later at number 43.
 It reached number one on the Country Airplay chart dated August 27, 2016, which is Pardi's first number-one hit on that chart.
 On the Billboard Hot 100, the single debuted at number 97 for the week of March 19, 2016.
 It peaked at number 51 the week of August 13, and stayed on the chart for twenty-four weeks.
-It was certified quadruple platinum by the Recording Industry Association of America (RIAA) on July 15, 2022.
+It was certified six-times platinum by the Recording Industry Association of America (RIAA) on November 21, 2024.
 The song has sold 701,000 copies in the United States as of January 2017.

 In Canada, it debuted at number 96 on the Canadian Hot 100 chart dated July 2, 2016, peaking at number 61 on the week of September 3, and stayed on the chart for thirteen weeks.
-The track was certified platinum by Music Canada on November 29, 2016.
+The track was certified six-times platinum by Music Canada on February 26, 2025.